 Go to the Administrative Web Panel (Admin Panel) running on https://<ip>:1443/login/admin and follow the steps below.
-The default user on the system is administrator with the password administrator, if you haven't changed it already in Changing Administrator Password [?simpara].
+The default web panel user and password are administrator, if you have not already changed it in Changing Administrator Password Section 4.3.